Paraphraser/IOTstackBackup/README.md

 The scripts *should* work "as is" with any container type that can be backed-up safely by copying the contents of its `volumes` directory _while the container is running_.
 I call this the ***copy-safe*** property.

 Databases (other than SQLite) are the main exception.
-Like the official backup script upon which it is based, `iotstack_backup` handles `InfluxDB` properly, omits `nextcloud` entirely, and completely ignores the problem for any container which is not *copy-safe* (eg PostgreSQL).
+Like the official backup script upon which it is based, `iotstack_backup` handles `InfluxDB` properly, omits `nextcloud`, `postgres` and `mariadb` entirely, and completely ignores the problem for any container which is not *copy-safe*.

 When I first developed these scripts, there was no equivalent for `iotstack_restore` in [SensorsIot/IOTstack](https://github.com/SensorsIot/IOTstack).
 That was a gap I wanted to rectify.
 Running my `iotstack_restore` replaces the contents of the `services` and `volumes` directories, then restores the `InfluxDB` databases properly.
 Fairly obviously, `nextcloud` will be absent but any other non-*copy-safe* container may well be in a damaged state.